 Originally published in GQ Magazine in August 1988, my piece “Notes on a Native Son” is re-printed at The Stacks Reader:

 The first thing I saw were the eyes.
 They were large and looked very wise, older than the face in which they were set.
-There was a sadness about them. but more than that, a power, a strength that survived whatever the blows were—physical or psychic or probably, both—that caused the dark shadows around them, above and below, giving them the bruised look of a fighter who’d been punched.
+There was a sadness about them. but more than that, a power, a strength that survived whatever the blows were—physical or psychic or probably, both—that caused the dark can you buy valium online shadows around them, above and below, giving them the bruised look of a fighter who’d been punched.
 It might, in fact, have been the face of a fighter, a young black man with a thin mustache and short dark hair who had boxed his way out of the ghetto.
 He had actually done just that, but with words rather than fists.